Managing Accommodation Requests

 Advance Access to Lecture Slides

 This accommodation benefits a student's notetaking in two ways: (1) students can review the slides prior to class to prepare themselves for the content, and (2) using the slides as an outline, students can focus their notetaking on supplemental information from the lecture.
 With this in mind, please coordinate advance access to lecture slides directly with students requesting this accommodation.
+Please note that this accommodation is separate from the Peer Notetaking accommodation and does not appear in the "Notetaking" module in AIM.
+Requests for this accommodation are only viewable in the student's Course Accessibility Letter.

 Use of Personal Notetaking Technology/Apps

 Notetaking technologies allow students with disabilities to take notes more efficiently.
 If you have a no-tech or no-recording policy in your course, please make an exception for students with this accommodation.
 Students sign an SLDS agreement that recordings are for their personal use only and that they are not to share the recordings.
 They also understand that doing so would be against SLDS procedures and a potential violation of the Code of Student Conduct.
+Please note that this accommodation is separate from the Peer Notetaking accommodation and does not appear in the "Notetaking" module in AIM.
+Requests for this accommodation are only viewable in the student's Course Accessibility Letter.

 Peer Notetaking Services